SurendraRedd/python_endpoint_for_signing_up/README.md

 ## Usage

-You can test the signup endpoint using tools like Postman or cURL.
+You can test the signup endpoint using tools like Postman or cURL or bruno.

 ### Example cURL Request